hydrojumbo/quito-climate-study/README.md

 1. An in-browser ["Single Page Application"](http://en.wikipedia.org/wiki/Single-page_application) based on the [AngularJS](http://angularjs.org/) Javascript framework.
 2. "qcspublish" - A command-line GIS build process application for transforming a directory of vector Shapefile (.shp), and raster [GeoTiff](http://www.remotesensing.org/geotiff/spec/geotiffhome.html) (.tif) and ESRI Grid datasets into a collection of resources needed for the web application.
 3. A [Grunt](http://gruntjs.com/) build configuration for building the AngularJS application from templates.
+4. A [Bower](http://bower.io/) installation list to pull necessary dependencies to your site.
-4. "azureUploader" - A command-line application for publishing a built site to an Azure blob storage account.
+5. "azureUploader" - A command-line application for publishing a built site to an Azure blob storage account.

 ####Limitations
 The site as it is currently built is designed to be hosted directly on Windows Azure Blob storage.
 This approach has several drawbacks - notably: